2017 Prediction: Queen Elizabeth Retires And ‘The Crown’ Season 2 Gives Her A Nod

 Furthermore, they think that Queen Elizabeth might semi-retire, but will not ever abdicate the throne while she is still living.

-In fact, Queen Elizabeth giving patronages to other members of her immediate royal family is nothing new, and the real prediction about Queen Elizabeth may be if she bequeaths the throne to Her Royal Highness, Princess Alexandra, The Honorable Lady Ogilvy, when she dies.
+In fact, Queen Elizabeth giving patronages to other members of her immediate royal family is nothing new, and the real prediction about Queen Elizabeth may be if she bequeaths the throne to Her Royal Highness, Princess Alexandra, The Honorable Lady Ogilvy when she dies.

 For instance, Royal Central wrote a biography about Princess Alexandra, and stated her primary job is helping Queen Elizabeth take care of royal business.